CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 Users can also define their own transformations by directly creating a `ConstraintType` object with their own mappings.

-!!! note
+!!! warn
     It is up to the user to ensure any custom mappings `transform_constrained_to_unconstrained` and `transform_unconstrained_to_constrained` are inverses of each other.

 ## 3. The name

-This is simply an identifier for the parameters later on.
+This is simply a `String` identifier for the parameters later on.

 ## 4. The power of the normal distribution